 Any salary should continue to be paid by the academic's own overseas institution.

-Academics who are coming to Queen Mary to particiapte in collaborative reasearch projects are likely to be classed as sponsored researchers.
-They should not apply as an Academic Visitor, and will require a instead.
+Academics who are coming to Queen Mary to participate in collaborative reasearch projects are likely to be classed as sponsored researchers.
+They should not apply as an Academic Visitor, and will require a Government Authorised Exchange visa instead.

 Applicants under the Academic Visitor route must be employed by an academic institution outside the UK.
 Applicants who are retired are not eligible under either the Academic or Permitted Paid Engagement (PPE) route.